Outsourcing IT Department vs. In-House IT: Everything You Need to Know

 • And 28% outsource to improve their service quality

-It’s important to note that while outsourcing your IT department may not be a good fit for every business, the main advantage of having an MSP work with you is that it allows you to strategically fill specific roles and leverage your existing team in a co-managed engagement.
+It’s important to note that while outsourcing your IT department won’t be the right fit for every business, the main advantage of having an MSP work with you is that it allows you to strategically fill specific roles and leverage your existing team in a co-managed IT engagement.

-That’s why we’ve created this blog post – to give you a comprehensive look at outsourcing your IT department.
-We will start by discussing the benefits of outsourcing, then move on to the costs and drawbacks.
-By the end of this post, you should have a good understanding of whether or not outsourcing is right for you!
+That’s why we’ve created this post — to give you a comprehensive look at outsourcing your IT support.
+We’ll start by discussing the benefits of outsourcing, then move on to the costs and drawbacks.
+By the end, you should have a solid understanding of whether outsourcing is right for you.

 So, with that said, let’s jump right in.